Meet the team members that make habitat happen:

 Matthew provides geo-spatial analysis and map making expertise for Steward Green’s varied UAS projects.
 He is instrumental in the project planning and analysis phases and enjoys spending time in the field as well.

 Matthew has a bachelor’s degree in Environmental Studies and Economics from Denison University.
 He worked for two New Jersey land conservation nonprofits before joining Steward Green in 2019.
 He is delighted to share his passion for the outdoors, land conservation, and natural resource management with clients through his work at Steward Green.
+Matt enjoys adventuring outdoors, on land and in the water.

 Ellie, Geospatial Analyst

 Ellie tackles spatial awareness out in the field, as well as analysis within the office.
 She has assisted with many restoration and bioretention projects and specializes in providing support for Steward Green’s UAS projects.
+Ellie helps design our educational messaging, providing artwork and content.

 Gary, Agroecology Technician